 If the truck driver violated a criminal law or statute, such as by drinking and driving, then he or she may be deemed negligent per se.
 In that instance, the accident victim need only prove causation and injuries/damages.

-The experienced Dallas truck accident lawyers and legal professionals at Stewart J. Guss, Attorney at Law, can help you prove all of the legal elements of your case.
+The experienced Dallas truck accident lawyers and legal professionals at Stewart J. Guss, Injury Accident Lawyers, can help you prove all of the legal elements of your case.

 Potential Liability of the Employer Trucking Company